Rev. Dr. Brenda R. Halliburton-Williams

 Work Phone: 800.222.3872, x2443

-This is an exciting time of transition for Black Churches, according to Halliburton-Williams.
 “Ours is a rich tradition of education, emancipation/liberation and empowerment, undergirded by much prayer,” she explains.
-“However, in the 21st century Black Churches must seek renewal.
+“However, in the 21st century, Black churches must seek renewal.
 We need a renewed sense of holistic ministry, through which we pass on the healthy elements of the Black Church tradition.
 We must continue to serve our communities through ministries that once again speak to the spiritual, physical, political and social issues that confront African Americans and persons from across the African Diaspora.”

 - D.Min., Palmer Theological Seminary, Wynnewood, Pa.